 How do you install the RFG Nozzle?

-Easy – the 1/2in and 3/4in RFG Nozzles sizes simply snap to the end of standard loc-line.
+Easy – the 1/2in and 3/4in RFG Nozzles sizes simply snap to the end of genuine Loc-Line branded modular hose.
 The RFG was specifically designed to easily attach while still maintaining a secure fit.

 The 1in RFG Nozzle on the other hand is designed with a slip-fit end that snuggly fits standard 1in PVC pipe – no glue required.